olesku/eventhub/README.md

 ## Eventlog
 Eventhub stores all published messages into a log that can be requested by clients who want to get all events in or since a given time frame.
-For example if a client gets disconnected it can request this log to get all new events since the last event that was received.
+For example if a client is disconnected it can request this log when it reconnects to get all new events since the last event that was received.

 ## Authentication